lalinchik/cdp-gulp/README.md

 ### 03-clean-task

 It is good practice to clean results of previous builds to avoid redundant files that may cause new or hide actual problems.

+### 04-watch-task

+Added watcher for LESS files.
+Separate style tasks are required to avoid installation of Bower components and cleaning on every change.